1979 European Formula Two Championship: Calendar

 Race 2 and 8 were held in two heats, with results shown in aggregate.

 Race 1 originally scheduled over 47 laps, but stopped after 2 laps and restarted due to an accident involving Siegfried Stohr.

 Drivers' Championship

-For every race points were awarded: 9 points to the winner, 6 for runner-up, 4 for third place, 3 for fourth place, 2 for fifth place and 1 for sixth place.
-No additional points were awarded.
+For every race, points were awarded as follows: 9 points to the winner, 6 for runner-up, 4 for third place, 3 for fourth place, 2 for fifth place and 1 for sixth place.
 The best 10 results count.
 No driver had a point deduction.